 Both data at rest (residing on SSD and object store) and data in transit can be encrypted.
 This is achieved by enabling the filesystem encryption feature.
 A decision on whether a filesystem is to be encrypted is made when creating the filesystem.

-In addition to the capacity limitation, each filesystem also has a limitation on the amount of metadata.
-The system-wide metadata limit is determined by the SSD capacity allocated to WekaIO, as well as the RAM resources allocated to the WEKA system processes.
+In addition to the capacity limitation, each filesystem has a limitation on the amount of metadata.
+The system-wide metadata limit is determined by the SSD capacity allocated to the WEKA system and the RAM resources allocated to the WEKA system processes.

-In the WekaIO system, object stores represent an optional external storage media, ideal for the storage of warm data.
-They can be purchased and configured independently by users (provided they support the S3 protocol) or supplied by WekaIO as part of the overall data storage solution.
-Object stores used in tiered WekaIO system configurations can be cloud-based, located in the same location or at a remote location.
+In the Weka system, object stores represent an optional external storage media, ideal for storing warm data.
+Object stores used in tiered WEKA system configurations can be cloud-based, located in the same location (local), or at a remote location.

-An object store definition contains the object store DNS name, bucket identifier and access credentials.
-The bucket must be dedicated to the WekaIO system and must not be accessible by other applications.
+An object store bucket definition contains the object store DNS name, bucket identifier, and access credentials.
+The bucket must be dedicated to the WEKA system and not be accessible by other applications.

 Filesystem connectivity to object store buckets can be used in the data lifecycle management and Snap-to-Object features.

 In the WEKA system, filesystems are grouped into a maximum of eight filesystem groups.

 Each filesystem group has tiering control parameters.
 While tiered filesystems have their object store, the tiering policy is the same for each tiered filesystem under the same filesystem group.